liplum/FightAndWeapon/README.md

         // It will be applied in tooltip showing
         // The default is null which means there will use original value .setFormat("%.1f")
-        // There are some different algorithms to get the final value .setComputeType(ComputeType.Full)
+        // There are some different algorithms to calculate the final value .setComputeType(ComputeType.Full)
         // The sequence in tooltip showing
         // Smaller number means front